Aligorith/screenshot_text_indexer/README.md

   2) Excluding all the text from certain areas from search results (e.g. for excluding browser quick-link toolbar labels from the results, to prevent false-positives)

 ## License

 * Free to use / modify / adapt for personal + small business task-automation use.

-* Not for use by government agencies and/or firms involved in intelligence gathering, ad-targetting, surveillance, espionage, and/or similar activities.
+* NOT for use by government agencies, firms, and/or individuals involved in intelligence gathering, ad-targetting, surveillance, espionage, and/or similar activities - especially for those purposes.

-* Use for training, running, or testing AI services (including but not limited to text-generation services such as Co-Pilot, ChatGPT, or flavour-of-the-month auto-complete) is generally NOT allowed.
+* NOT for use for training, running, or testing AI services (including but not limited to text-generation services such as Co-Pilot, ChatGPT, or flavour-of-the-month auto-complete / content generation tools).

   An exception is made however for use in the development of improved OCR engines and/or language translation services (but only to natural human languages.
 Translations to machine-language / programming-language to circumvent the No AI restrictions are NOT allowed).

-* No warranty / fitness for purpose / or liabilities are implied or claimed.
-The author(s) are not to be held liable or responsible for any consequences arising from this code.
+* NO warranty / fitness for purpose / or liabilities are implied or claimed.
+The author(s) are not to be held liable or responsible for any consequences arising from this code/software.

+  Usage of this code/software implies that you accept and understand all the risks.